 The most popular choice here is C++.
 C++ is blazing fast and can perform all the complex operations a game requires.
 You can also create computer and mobile games with C# by using the Unity engine.

-Now you know how to choose your first programming language.
-You need to have in mind that the first programming language is always the hardest to learn.
+You need to bear in mind that the first programming language is always the hardest to learn.
 The reason is that you need to develop both software development skills and learn the syntax of the language.

 To learn and later master a programming language you need to write tons of lines of code.
-Books and courses are great resources, and we will discuss in depth both of them in another post, but to learn how to code you need practice.
+Books and courses are great resources, and we will discuss in depth both in another post, but to learn how to code you need practice.

 Now I need to know from you which is the language of your choice.
-Write it in the comments below and let me know how easy or difficult was to create your first program.
+Write it in the comments below and let me know how easy or difficult it was to create your first program.
 Let me help you if you have any thoughts or doubts.